- Setting Up a Fight: Bitdefender Antivirus vs. ESET NOD32

 You’ll be able to protect Windows, macOS and Android devices with ESET Smart Security Premium or Internet Security.
 That’s almost on par with Bitdefender Antivirus, but there’s no mention of iPhone support.
 It won’t make our best antivirus for iPhone shortlist for that reason.

 There’s no VPN protection with ESET.
 Bitdefender’s VPN isn’t great, but it’s good for being offered as an extra.
-If a VPN is important to you, look through our VPN reviews for an alternative, such as ExpressVPN (read our ExpressVPN review).
+If a VPN is important to you, look through our best VPNs for an alternative, such as ExpressVPN (read our ExpressVPN review).

 Overall, there are a lot of features across the ESET subscription packages, but many require Smart Security Premium or Internet Security.
 ESET NOD32 only offers basic protection.